Rodin Studios: Later use

 In 1942, the building was sold at auction to Joseph A. Hale for $800,500 to satisfy a lien against the Rodin Studios corporation.
 Two years later, in 1944, the Sipal Realty Corporation acquired the Rodin Studios.

 By the 1960s, the building was being used as offices.
 (Note: The New York Times and the New York City Landmarks Preservation Commission cite a date range of 1959 to 1968.)
 The interiors were heavily modified; only the original lobby was left intact.
 Sipal Realty, the building's owner through the late 1970s, also drastically changed the appearance of the storefronts, which were then restored by the subsequent owner.
 The building's office tenants included the Career Transition for Dancers.
 The New York City Landmarks Preservation Commission (LPC) held hearings in 1986 during which it considered the Rodin Studios for city landmark status.
 Two years later, on February 16, 1988, the LPC designated the Rodin Studios as a landmark.
 The lobby was renovated around 1998.

 Until the 2000s, the Rodin Studios was owned by South African investor Eddie Trump.
 RCG Longview, a joint venture of Feil and Rockpoint Group, bought the building in February 2007 for $125.7 million.
 (Note: The deed transfer took place on February 7, 2007, but the document date was labeled as 2004.
 The 2004 date has been copied by several sources.)
 Subsequently, architects Zaskorski & Notaro and engineers Robert Silman Associates were hired to restore the facade, replacing one-tenth of the terracotta.
 By the 2010s, the building's tenants included medical and dental offices, law companies, film and television producers, and talent agencies.
 In 2014, Feil and Rockpoint paid $120.4 million for a majority stake in the building's ownership.

-Critical reception
+Reception

 Christopher Gray of The New York Times wrote that the Rodin Studios was "one of the most elegant studio and apartment buildings in New York" and that the 57th Street facade was "a shimmering cascade of French Gothic ornament".
 Architecture and Building magazine stated that the facade, "though very simple, has a decidedly decorative effect."
 The magazine The Art World called the Rodin Studios "strong yet graceful, solidly planted on the ground, yet lifting the mind of the observer upwards willy-nilly."